Batched Compression (om_batchcompress)

 SearchAllCertStores

-This optional boolean directive, when set to TRUE, enables the loading of all available Windows certificates into NXLog Agent, for use during remote certificate verification.
+This optional directive, supported only on Windows, if set to TRUE, enables the loading of all available Windows certificates into NXLog Agent for use during remote certificate verification.
 Any required certificates must be added to a Windows certificate store that NXLog Agent can access.
 This directive is mutually exclusive with the CAThumbprint, CADir, and CAFile directives.

 SSLCipher